rpncity/rpncity.github.io/README.md

 These are some demos of various simulations built using the help of generative AI.
-Currently there are 4 demos:
+Currently there are 6 WIP demos:

 # Hexagonal Terrain
 ![Alt text](images/hexagonal-preview.gif)